Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating a service principal with environment credentials

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `EnvironmentCredential`.
+The `EnvironmentCredential`:

-The `EnvironmentCredential` looks for well-known environment variable names to determine how it should authenticate.
-It effectively acts as a wrapper for the `ClientSecretCredential`, `ClientCertificateCredential`, or `UsernamePasswordCredential`, depending on which environment variables are present.
+- Looks for well-known environment variable names to determine how it should authenticate.
+- Acts as a wrapper for the `ClientSecretCredential`, `ClientCertificateCredential`, or `UsernamePasswordCredential`, depending on which environment variables are present.

 You'll need to: